Our Leadership Team 2020

 ARTICLE VIII - TENURE

-A. The officers shall be elected by voice vote (or e-mail per Article VII-F) to serve one year.
+A. The officers shall be elected to serve one year.

 B. No officer shall hold the same position for more than three years.